 EDS 240.
 Functional Assessment of Behavior.
 Assessment of behaviors using the techniques of applied behavior analysis.
 Students will learn how to do functional assessments of behavior.
 Methods appropriate for assessment of children in the school setting are emphasized.
 Prerequisite: Instructor permission.
-Spring only.
-3 units.
+Units: 3.0.

 EDS 241.
 Counseling and Psychotherapy for School Psychologists.
 Examination of basic theories of counseling and therapy used by school psychologists, with emphasis on children and youths inn an educational setting and their families.
 Refinement of one's own counseling orientation is required.
 Corequisite: EDS 440.
-3 units.
+Units: 3.0.

 EDS 242A.
 Cognitive Assessment.
 Designed to introduce prospective school psychologists to both theory and practice in the assessment of cognitive abilities.
 Students will be exposed to various approaches to cognitive assessment including information processing, CBA, dynamic, and psychometric.
 Students will learn to administer and interpret major standardized cognitive assessment instruments including the WISC-R, WAIS-R, Stanford-Binet FE, K-ABC, and others.
 Lecture.
 Corequisite: EDS 242B.
-3 units.
+Units: 3.0.

 EDS 242B.
 Cognitive Assessment Lab.
 Clinic based practice lab.
 Lab will be a synthesis and application of course content in the assessment of cognitive function.
 Students will be assigned clients for purposes of administering, scoring, evaluating and reporting assessment data.
 Corequisite: EDS 242A.
-Graded Credit/No Credit.
-4 units.
+Graded: Credit/No Credit.
+Units: 4.0.

 EDS 243.
 Assessment Practicum.
 Administration, scoring, and interpretation of tests taught in EDS 242A-B, EDS 244, or EDS 247.
 Students will be assigned five to seven cases.
 They will assess the children, meet with the families to gather history, and render interpretation.
 Note: Must be taken concurrently with EDS 242A, EDS 242B, EDS 244, and EDS 247.
 May be taken twice for credit.
-3 units.
+Units: 3.0.

 EDS 244.
 Social, Emotional and Behavioral Assessment.
 Examines social/emotional assessment strategies and instruments appropriate for working with students in schools.
 Topics include clinical interviewing, social-emotional functioning, conduct disorder, and effective report writing.
 Students use course information during concurrent enrollment in EDS 243: Assessment Practicum.
 Note: Must be admitted to School Psychology Program.
 Prerequisite: EDS 242A and EDS 242B.
 Corequisite: EDS 243.
-3 units.
+Units: 3.0.

 EDS 245.
 Psychology in the Schools.
 Overview of psychology in the schools.
 Topics include school systems, program development, service delivery models and the role of the school psychologist.
 Students will engage in systematic school observations.
 Prerequisite: Must be admitted to School Psychology Program.
-3 units.
+Units: 3.0.

 EDS 246A.
 Preventive Academic Interventions.
 Study and application of various primary, secondary, and tertiary academic interventions designed to prevent school failure and/or learning challenges.
 Examines techniques of identifying pupils who are experiencing academic difficulties that interfere with school functioning, and intervention techniques designed to remediate or ameliorate these problems.
 Prerequisite: Instructor permission.
-Fall only.
-3 units.
+Units: 3.0.

 EDS 246B.
 Preventive Mental Health Interventions.
 Study and application of various primary, secondary, and tertiary psychological interventions designed to prevent school failure and/or emotional challenges.
 Examines techniques of identifying pupils who are experiencing mental health difficulties that interfere with school functioning, and intervention techniques designed to address these problems.
 Prerequisite: Instructor permission.
-Spring only.
-3 units.
+Units: 3.0.

 EDS 247.
 Assessment of Special Needs.
 Assessment of client behavior using formal and non-formal methods based on neuropsychological principles.
 Students will learn to use interview techniques, standardized cognitive and projective tests, and neuropsychological screening procedures to assess students with special needs.
 Report writing, parent conferences, and consultation strategies will be stressed.
-3 units.
+Units: 3.0.